tallersation/kmutnbSophos/README.md

-## This program could run on Ubuntu, I already tested on Debian, and it did not work!!
+## This program could run on Ubuntu, I already tested on Debian, and it did not work!! <u>That's why I used docker to run</u>

 # kmutnbSophos
 Sophos client with Linux64 of Sophos network system using Docker